If you want to go quickly, go alone. If you want to go far, go together. —African proverb

 If a study group is well-balanced, its members will typically have a range of scores on any given test.
 Peer teaching and learning can then take place.
 If a significant percentage of a class did poorly on a test, providing answer keys can help serve the same purpose.

 Reviewing tests in study groups is the backbone of formative assessments.
-This is discussed in depth in sections 8.6 through 8.9 in “Making Tests Meaningful”.
-The give and take, the teaching and learning about mistakes—these are essential to applying critical thinking to those mistakes.
-This directs the conversation to precisely where it should be.
+The give and take, the teaching and learning around mistakes are essential to learning from those mistakes.
+This is discussed in depth in the chapter “Making Tests Meaningful”.

 Student buy-in is a prerequisite to successful study groups.
 Explicitly discussing the functions of study groups helps students understand the advantages this way of learning has over whole-group activities.
 Students need to see study groups as an authentic alternative to traditional teacher-directed classrooms.
 Frequent discussions will convince some students, but for others there is no substitute for direct experience.